NFL on Westwood One Sports: Relationship to CBS

 Westwood One had a long-standing relationship with CBS Radio.
 CBS' parent company owned the network for approximately ten years (1998–2008) and, through the CBS Radio Network, maintained control of the production of certain programming, including NFL games, an arrangement that continued following Westwood One's acquisition by Dial Global through the end of the 2011 NFL season.
 CBS had likely been carrying NFL games since at least 1935, when George A. Richards, owner of WJR and the Detroit Lions, switched WJR's affiliation from NBC Blue to CBS; Richards had negotiated with NBC the previous season to carry the Lions' Thanksgiving contest that year and likely carried those games over to CBS when he switched WJR's network.

 As such, there was often synergy between the NFL on Westwood One and its former sister outlet, the NFL on CBS.

 The theme music for The NFL on Westwood One from 2003 until the end of the 2012 season was "Posthumus Zone" by E.S.
 Posthumus, the same theme music used for the NFL on CBS television coverage (Westwood One's sports coverage had always used the appropriate CBS television theme for their sport where applicable).
 For the 2013 season onwards, a new radio-specific score was commissioned by the network.
+For Christmas Day games, the song "Christmas (Baby Please Come Home)" by Darlene Love is used for the opening introductions (alongside the usual clips from games broadcast on the network).